thegworld/gtx-browser/docs/updater/design_doc.md

 service is named in the following format:

 {ProductName}{InternalService/Service}{UpdaterVersion}.
-For instance: ChromiumUpdaterInternalService92.0.0.1.
+For instance: GTx BrowserUpdaterInternalService92.0.0.1.

 The internal service supports the SxS COM interfaces, but not the common COM interfaces.
-The latter interfaces are hosted only by the active version in a service that is named in the format ChromiumUpdaterService91.0.0.1.
+The latter interfaces are hosted only by the active version in a service that is named in the format GTx BrowserUpdaterService91.0.0.1.

-Once the new version is deemed operational, it will install the new active service, ChromiumUpdaterService92.0.0.1, and this service will take over the common COM interfaces.
+Once the new version is deemed operational, it will install the new active service, GTx BrowserUpdaterService92.0.0.1, and this service will take over the common COM interfaces.
 The old version will now uninstall itself, including its internal and active services.